-The ants that rely on dead insects for food, live in a moist places in their nests and do not eat wood, are called as carpenter ants.
+The ants that rely on dead insects for food, live in moist places in their nests, and do not eat wood, are called as carpenter ants.
 Unlike termites, carpenter ants use wood to build their nests.
-Carpenter ants (Camponotus Spp) are aboriginals of the forested areas across the world.
+Carpenter ants (Camponotus Spp) are aboriginals of forested areas across the world.
 They are quite large (0.3 to 1.0 inches or 0.76 to 2.4 cm).
-In the United States, the black colored carpenter ants (Camponotus Pennylvanicus), infest the houses as well as wooden buildings and structures.
+In the United States, the black-colored carpenter ants (Camponotus Pennylvanicus), infest houses as well as wooden buildings and structures.
 They cause huge destruction of the infrastructure and create inconvenience everywhere.
 Many genres belong to the genus Camponotus.
 Anatomy

 In the United States, the carpenter ants are found in black color and are quite a familiar species.
 They are categorized as the largest ants measuring 3.4 to 13mm long.

 There are certain carpenter ants that have both red and black coloration and reddish or yellowish coloration.
 The carpenter ants have various colors ranging between genres, like jet black to dark brown, red, black, yellow, orange, yellowish tan or light brown.
 The jaw line of the carpenter ant is large.

 The termites and the carpenter ants are completely different.
 The latter has dull colored bodies, defined waists, and bowed (bent) antennae.
 Certainly the hind wings are shorter than the front wing, if they are present.